Come, Let Us Reason Together: A Forum about Central Issues of Faith & Skepticism

 Before we delve into the who, why, what, and how of evil, we need to establish two preliminary facts.
 First, if Christianity is true, then there are no truly ‘good’ people.
 Second, if there is no God, then there are no truly ‘bad’ things to happen to people.
 We could spend an entire week talking about both of these fundamental truths, but we simply do not have the time.
 Thus, I am going to just touch on them briefly and then move on.

-God’s Word insists that there are no truly ‘good’ people.
+The Bible insists, and human experience confirms, that there are no truly ‘good’ people.
 Psalm 14:2-3 reads: The Lord looks down from heaven on the sons of men to see if there are any who understand, any who seek God.
 All have turned aside, they have together become corrupt; there is no one who does good, not even one.
 Romans 3:9-20 quotes Psalm 14 and builds upon it, insisting that Jews and Gentiles alike are all under sin.
 Verse 20 concludes: Therefore no one will be declared righteous in his sight by observing the law; rather, through the law we become conscious of sin.